-SF_6
+$SF_6$

-The overall consumption of SF_6 in 2014 was approx. 2.0 tonnes.
-This is a decrease of 1.6 tonnes compared with 2013.
-Consumption of SF_6 derives from two areas:

-- used for power switches in high-voltage power systems - laboratories/optics fibre production
+The overall consumption of SF6 in 2016 was 3.1 tonnes.
+This is an increase of approx. 1.5 tonnes compared to 2015.
+Consumption of SF6 derives mainly from use for power switches in high-voltage power systems.
+Only a very small amount are used for research, laboratories, and optics fibre production

-Compared to 2013, the consumption of SF6 has decreased visible in power switch gear.